OWASP/www-project-security-qualitative-metrics/SECURITY-QUALITATIVE-METRICS.md

 |     220    |     E    |     Create a project package structure document                                                    |     19.1                         |

- ## Metrics related to Highlights of Business Logic
+## Metrics Related to Highlights of Business Logic

 OWASP points out the importance of business logic related problems.
 In this sixth group, security checks which are associated with key business functions that commonly exist in software programs are included.